matis751/FT_PRINTF_42/README.md

 # FT_PRINTF_42
- the purpose of this project is to make us recode the famous printf function
+ The purpose of this project is to make us recode the famous printf function.
+ All of the original printf conversions are recode here.